A smart business leader knows that salary alone is not enough to attract and retain top talent today.

 - Student loan assistance

-And just so we’re on the same page; we define employee perks as:
+Oh, and just so we’re on the same page; we define employee perks as:

 We want you to better solve for all of your employees.
-That’s why we’ve read every new "best employee perks" article, talked to benefits experts, and many employees to curate this detailed list of top employee perks for your remote employees.
+That’s why we’ve read every new "best employee perks" article, talked to benefits experts, and many employees to curate this detailed list of top employee perks for your employees.

 1. Flexibility around work location or hours.